astahmer/pandabox/packages/prettier-plugin/README.md

 ### `pandaStylePropsFirst`

 Whether to sort the style props before the component props.
-Defaults to `true`.
+Defaults to `false`.

 ### `pandaSortOtherProps`

 Whether to sort the other props alphabetically.
-Defaults to `true`.
+Defaults to `false`.

 ### `pandaGroupOrder`